johns1c/dateparser_en_gb/README.md

 ## Limitations

-Dates only and no times or timezone handling.
+Dates only and no times or time zone handling.

 It only handles english month names and three character abbreviations and the list given has UK day month ordering (although it could be easily changed to support US month day).